shesharpnl/hackathon-2021.slack-bot.base-example/README.md

 On this example we are using "SlackBots" library, which is a easy and quick way to have your Bot up and running with a few lines of code (Please check index.js).

+# How can I trigger the messages without a Server to keep my code running?

+We can create a work around it by using [GitHub Actions](https://github.com/features/actions)!

+As the goal of our Bot is to **send messages after an amount of time**, we don't need a script listening to actions but just **triggering the action**.
+So based on that we can program GHA to run our script that sends the messages 🚀

+## Notes:

+1. This approach will not work with "reaction actions" as if you want your Bot to react in interactions made to it.
+Thats because to do so your Bot script needs to be running all the time to be able to listen to this actions and this approach **we trigger the bot once in a while**, if you would like your bot to be more **interactive** you need to place it up and running in a server
+1. As we are using GHA to run the script, make sure to finish the process at the end of the desired action otherwise your GHA will fail because of **timeout** or it will not **stop running**.